Updated Feb. 24, 2023

 Yes, you can mix CBN and CBD gummies.
 Doing so may enhance your desired effects via something called the “entourage effect.”

-This is when you take multiple cannabinoids, a spectrum for those familiar with broad and full-spectrum cannabis products, to make the cannabinoids work better together.
+This is when you take multiple cannabinoids, a spectrum for those familiar with broad and full-spectrum CBD products, to make the cannabinoids work better together.
 The theory is that the more than 100+ cannabinoids produced by the cannabis plant are supposed to be consumed together and are more effective than when you consume one at a time.

-Do CBN Gummies Have Any Side Effects?
+Are There Any Side Effects?

 As of this writing, there aren’t any known side effects to using CBN gummies that we know of.
-That doesn’t mean that aren’t any.
+That doesn’t mean that there aren’t any.

 If we extrapolate side effects based on what we know about CBD, we might make an educated guess that misuse of CBN gummies may cause:

-- Changes in appetite
+• Changes in appetite

-- Diarrhea
+• Diarrhea

-- Nausea
+• Nausea

-- Dizziness
+• Dizziness

-- Upset Stomach
+• Upset Stomach

 Are CBN Gummies Habit-Forming?